jtlong3rd/collab-computing-mvp/PRESS_RELEASE.md

  -->

 ## Heading ##
-  # Collaborative Computation Platform
+  > Collaborative Computation Platform

 ## Sub-Heading ##
-  # This product is ideal for hobbyists who want to (1) perform intensive computational tasks and (2) meet and befriend peers at the same time!
+  > This product is ideal for hobbyists who want to (1) perform intensive computational tasks and (2) meet and befriend peers at the same time!

 ## Summary ##
-  # A registered user can "befriend" other users and make "computation requests" of their friends.
+  > A registered user can "befriend" other users and make "computation requests" of their friends.
 An example of a "computation request" might be something to the effect of "Hey [such-and-such-friend], I'm trying to run my n-queens solver for n=100.
 Would you be willing to lend me some of your computing resources, say to calculate all the possible board positions where there's a queen in the upper-left-hand corner of the board?"

 ## Problem ##
-  # A hobbyist might not know the finer points of how to set up a distributed computation.
+  > A hobbyist might not know the finer points of how to set up a distributed computation.
 (For example, the hobbyist could be a mathematician with no formal exposure to computer science beyond basic programming.)

 ## Solution ##
-  # Our app's server handles the setup of the computation - all your friends need to do is accept the computation request!
+  > Our app's server handles the setup of the computation - all your friends need to do is accept the computation request!

 ## Quote from You ##
-  # "If everybody who reads this were to sign up, we'd all be able to get together and break the world record for n-queens!" - Jamie Long
+  > "If everybody who reads this were to sign up, we'd all be able to get together and break the world record for n-queens!" - Jamie Long

 ## How to Get Started ##
-  # Signup is easy: just provide your username, password, and another other bio details you see fit!
+  > Signup is easily: just provide your username, password, and another other bio details you see fit!

 ## Customer Quote ##
-  # "We broke the world record for n-queens!!!!!" - An Anonymous (But Very Enthusiastic) Customer
+  > "We broke the world record for n-queens!!!!!" - An Anonymous (But Very Enthusiastic) Customer

 ## Closing and Call to Action ##
-  # Sign up now - the sooner you sign up, the more computations you can finish!
+  > Sign up now - the sooner you sign up, the more computations you can finish!